 A lawyer may use nonlawyers outside the firm to assist the lawyer in rendering legal services to the client.
 Examples include the retention of an investigative or paraprofessional service, hiring a document management company to create and maintain a database for complex litigation, sending client documents to a third party for printing or scanning, and using an Internet-based service to store client information.
 When using such services outside the firm, a lawyer must make reasonable efforts to ensure that the services are provided in a manner that is compatible with the lawyer’s professional obligations.

-So when it comes to AI, do you really understand how the program you are using works and are you really actively supervising in a knowledgeable manner?
+So when it comes to artificial intelligence and the law, do you really understand how the program you are using works and are you really actively supervising in a knowledgeable manner?
 Attorneys can no longer delegate to others, staff, clients or vendors, the responsibility of understanding technology.
 In todays landscape of a specific duty of technical competence, the “Fight Club” approach to AI will not stand up to scrutiny.

 Technology is a tool and the responsibility for using the proper tool in the proper manner resides ultimately with the attorney.
 As I have said before, we need to keep the attorney in AI.